MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/apis-capabilities.md

 * [Call web-side code from native-side code](../how-to/javascript.md)
 * [Call native-side code from web-side code](../how-to/hostobject.md)

-The following are some APIs that are important when communicating between web and native code.
+The following are the main APIs for communicating between web and native code.

 <!-- ------------------------------ -->